Distillation of Large Language Models via Concrete Score Matching: Experiments

 \textbf{Orthogonal improvement with recent on-policy advances:} \Cref{tab:main2} reports the performance of recent distillation baselines augmented with the CSD loss, demonstrating its orthogonal applicability.
-We applied the CSD ($S,S$) loss to ImitKD~\citep{lin-etal-2020-autoregressive}, GKD~\citep{agarwal2024onpolicy}, and DistiLLM~\citep{pmlr-v235-ko24c}.
+We applied the CSD ($S,S$) and DLD ($S$) loss to ImitKD~\citep{lin-etal-2020-autoregressive}, GKD~\citep{agarwal2024onpolicy}, and DistiLLM~\citep{pmlr-v235-ko24c}.
+DLD-mean refers to the mean-centered DLD variant, as described in \Cref{sec:A.4}.
 The primary distinction among these methods, apart from their losses, lies in the choice of dataset $\mathcal{D}$: ImitKD uses purely student-generated on-policy data, GKD combines fixed data with student outputs, and DistiLLM adaptively selects between them based on validation loss.
-As a result, the average ROUGE-L score improved for both \texttt{GPT-2-0.1B} and \texttt{GPT-2-0.3B} students across all cases.
+As a result, the average ROUGE-L score improved for both \texttt{GPT-2-0.1B} and \texttt{GPT-2-0.3B} students in all settings, compared to both the baseline and the corresponding DLD versions.
 The best result on each benchmark was also achieved by our method, with particularly strong performance under pure on-policy settings.
 We also evaluated using GPT-4 as the judge in \Cref{fig:4}, where our best model was judged superior to other baselines.
 There may exist CSD variants other than ($S,S$) that perform better for specific $\mathcal{D}$, but we leave this exploration to future work.
-Finally, applying our best setting to a larger \texttt{OpenLLaMA} also outperformed recent baselines, demonstrating the scalability of CSD with respect to model size.
-We also provide comparisons with more baselines in \Cref{tab:main9} of \Cref{sec:D}.
+Finally, applying our best setting to a larger \texttt{OpenLLaMA} also outperformed baselines, demonstrating the scalability of CSD with respect to model size.
+We provide comparisons with more baselines in \Cref{tab:main9} of \Cref{sec:D}.